-Mississippi school or school district websites may be found by visiting the Mississippi Department of Education website. www.mde.k12.ms.us

-, , nool or school distric of Education website. , , , , ЛISSISSIPPI 1991 Kirk Fordice is elected the first Republican governor since Reconstruction.
+Mississippi school or school district websites may be found by visiting the Mississippi Department of Education website. www.mde.k12.ms.us 1991 Kirk Fordice is elected the first Republican governor since Reconstruction.
 1993-1994 Congressman Mike Espy becomes the U.S. Secretary of Agriculture.
 Governor Ray Mabus is nominated by President Bill Clinton to the ambassadorship to Saudi Arabia.
 1996 Trent Lott becomes the U.S. Senate Majority Leader.
 1998-1999 Records of the now defunct Sovereignty Commission are unsealed.

 Osceola McCarty, a laundress from Hattiesburg, gives \$150,000 to the University of Southern Mississippi.

-STATE GOVERNMENT

-The Mississippi Constitution separates the total powers of state government into three distinct departments: executive, legislative, and judicial.
+2003 Governor Ronnie Musgrove signs two historic bills, placing education funding before all other state funding.
+Nissan breaks ground in Canton on Mississippi's first automotive plant.
+1 4 STATE GOVERNMENT The Mississippi Constitution separates the total powers of state government into three distinct departments: executive, legislative, and judicial.
 The state executive branch, headed by the Governor, has the duty and responsibility of implementing governmental programs and policies established by law.
 The legislative branch consists of 52 Senators and 122 Representatives.
-The 1890 Mississippi Constitution places sole law-making authority in the bi-cameral

-Mississippi's State

-Capitol was built in

-1903 at a cost of \$1.1

-million.
-The Beaux

-Arts style building was

-totally restored from

-1979 to 1983 for

-\$19 million.
-It is

-402 feet long

-and 180 feet

-to the top of

-the dome.

-Legislature, which

-constitutional pr

-spent from the state

-passes a law to de

-and consent over

-Governor.

-Mit governor

-review

-oper

-Co

-Legislature, which also has the power of the purse, a constitutional provision stipulating no money may be spent from the state's treasury unless the Legislature passes a law to do so.
+The 1890 Mississippi Constitution places sole law-making authority in the bi-cameral Legislature, which also has the power of the purse, a constitutional provision stipulating no money may be spent from the state's treasury unless the Legislature passes a law to do so.
 The Senate exercises advice and consent over appointments made by the Governor.
 Mississippi's judicial branch of government, headed by the state Supreme Court, has the power of judicial review - ensuring our government operates according to the Mississippi Constitution.
 The state's trial court system includes circuit, chancery, county, justice, and municipal courts.
 Mississippi is one of only five states which elects its state officials in odd-numbered years.
 Mississippi holds elections for these offices every four years, always in the year preceding a federal Presidential election.
 On a local level, county, and municipal governments are also established according to Mississippi law.

-Governor Ronnie Musgrove signs two historic bills, placing education funding before all other state funding.

-Nissan breaks ground in Canton on Mississippi's first automotive plant.
-15

-The Natchez Trace Parkway is completed.
+2005 The Natchez Trace Parkway is completed.
 1938-2005.
+Mississippi's State Capitol was built in 1903 at a cost of \$1.1 million.
+The Beaux A rts style building was totally restored from 1979 to 1983 for \$19 million.
+It is 402 feet long and 180 feet to the top of the dome.

 Hurricane Katrina devastates the Mississippi coast and floods 80% of New Orleans.
 Damages estimated at \$75 billion.

+2006

 Eudora Welty House opens to the public.